Food & Nutrition Services

 In an effort to increase service delivery and access to our programs, Social Services is pleased to offer this screening tool.
 By completing this questionnaire, you understand that it provides only a preliminary screening and does not guarantee actual eligibility for assistance.
 To apply for benefits and receive final determination, you must complete an application and be interviewed by a Food and Nutrition Services caseworker.

 Once a purchase has been made, the amount of the purchase is automatically deducted from the account and the remaining balance is shown on the bottom of the receipt.
 Monthly benefits are added to the account on the same day each month.
+Unused benefits will remain on the account for one year.

 Households CAN use food assistance benefits to buy: